top of page

 RALLY

-As interest in the sport grew the APDT approached the Kennel Club about it becoming an official KC sport.
-Stella Bagshaw, Carole Thornley and I attended meetings at the KC in London on behalf of the APDT to ensure that Rally continued to insist on the use of flat collars only and no loud or harsh handling methods.
-We felt that it was essential to maintain the essence of the sport being fun and the relationship between dog and handler.
-It took some time and there were detractors, but the APDT did not have the infrastructure to run more and larger competitions so if the sport was to grow it needed to become a KC sport and this happened in 2013.
+A little know fact us that Rally was introduced to the UK by Stella Bagshaw and Pauline Wise as Rally'O. As Rally'O grew in popularity the APDT approached the Kennel Club about it becoming an official KC sport.
+The APDT felt it was essential to maintain the essence of the sport being fun and the focus being on the relationship between dog and handler.
+The APDT did not have the infrastructure to support and grow the sport and it became a formal KC administered sport in 2013.

 bottom of page